Frequently Asked Questions

 You can try our plugins free for 14 days with full functionality.
 Download and install the plugin, then click "Start 14-Day Demo" when the activation overlay appears.
 No credit card required.
 The demo includes all features with no audio watermarks or limitations.
 After 14 days, you'll need to purchase a license to continue using the plugin.

-Our plugins work with all major DAWs that support VST3 or AU format plugins, including:
+Our plugins work with all major DAWs that support VST3, AU, or AAX format plugins, including:

 • Ableton Live (10+)